simonnkm/gridbased/README.md

 A more resonant and symbolic layer that pushes the board toward curves, circles, and stronger high-ceiling effects.

 Current status:
-This is still an active prototype, not a finished game.
+This project is still an active prototype, so some design and planning documents are included in the repo alongside the code.

 The current focus is on:
 - improving the board-first feel